Neuroscience Group Field at Fox Cities Stadium: History

 On March 9, 2007, Time Warner Cable, the area's cable provider before its 2017 merger with Charter Communications (and then-broadcast partner of the team through its local cable sports channel), signed a 10-year naming rights deal.
 In December 2013 Time Warner opted out of the final three years of the deal.
 In January 2014, Neuroscience Group, a local neurology practice, reached a 10-year deal for naming rights.

 Following the cancelled 2020 minor league season, Appleton Baseball Club, Inc, sold the Timber Rattlers to Third Base Ventures, LLC, a group consisting of principal owner Craig Dickman and minority owners team president Rob Zerjav and Brad Raaths.
 The group also purchased the team's ballpark from the Fox Cities Amateur Sports Authority with plans to keep the team in Grand Chute.

+In April 2025, Third Base Ventures sold the Timber Rattlers and the stadium to Diamond Baseball Holdings, a sports management company that owns over a third of minor league teams.

 Renovations

 In November 2012, the stadium began a major renovation that was completed in 2013.
 This allowed for functions such as weddings or large meetings on a year-round basis.
-Further renovations were announced in September 2022 with completion projected before the 2023 season.
-The renovations will meet the new standards for minor league stadiums announced in 2021.
+Further renovations were announced in September 2022 with completion coming before the 2023 season.
+The renovations aimed to meet the new standards for minor league stadiums announced in 2021.